 The biggest problem was I chose to attempt ascending a steep slope of sand under the midday sun instead of doing so yesterday in the late afternoon.
 It wouldn’t be enjoyable just to walk under in this heat, let alone to do something I wasn’t enthusiastic about to begin with.
 I took a single run, which was a grind because unlike snow, there was plenty of friction between the board and the sand.
 It took me longer to push my way down than to climb up the sand dune.
 I guessed with more practice sandboarding could be fun, but I would stick with skiing and snowboarding for the rest of my life.

 After I got off the slope, I dragged the board back to Hosteria Suiza and lied down on a bench near the side entrance.
 I felt dizzy and my heart was beating rapidly, signs that I was having a heat stroke.
 I wanted to drink some water, but I couldn’t muster up the strength to get up.
 I recovered after lying down for half an hour.

 I returned the board, then I grabbed my backpack and set out for Ica.
 The owner’s wife was about to go to Ica as well, so she gave me a ride to town.
 Without even scrolling around the oasis once, I had left Huacachina.

 Back in Ica, another long bus ride awaited me.
 Another foreign town appeared in front of me at the end of the ride.

 Compared to Nazca, Pisco was similar in size, a little cleaner and equally drab.
-I had planned to stay at Posada Hispana Hotel, but the place was full, a first in this trip.
-The girl at the front desk suggested me to come over for dinner and drinks, but first I had to find another place to stay.
+I had planned to stay at Posada Hispana Hotel, but the place was full, a first on this trip.
+The girl at the front desk suggested me to come back for dinner and drinks, but first I had to find another place to stay.

 I found a $10 USD place that looked like a dump several blocks away.
 Across from my lodging was an internet cafe, and I spent the rest of the afternoon online as there wasn’t anything to do in Pisco.